Gilgamesh60/Binding_affinity_predictor/results/README.md

 ## Results
-Compilation of all the results I obtained through this project
+Compilation of all the results I have obtained from this project.